syncfusion-content/maui-docs/MAUI/RadialGauge/animation.md

 ## Pointer animation

-The `EnableAnimation` property of pointer allows to enable or disable animation for pointer.
+The `EnableAnimation` property of pointer allows you to enable or disable animation for pointer.

 {% tabs %}